johndec/pack584docs/ParentGuide.md

 * _The Pack meeting is definitely the place to wear the full Scout uniform._  Class A - Shirts tucked in - looking sharp!
 Most of all, we hope to make Pack meetings entertaining, enriching, and FUN!!!

+## Pack 584 and BSA Dues

+Throughout the Scout year, your Den leader or Pack Treasurer will be collecting money for various Pack functions and activities.
+These will be addressed in flyers or newsletters that will be handed out at Pack Meetings or Den meetings.
+The following is a reminder of what two fees are required for your child's involvement in the Pack.

+The total annual fee is currently $90.00 (subject to change, year-to-year).
+Please make checks payable to Cub Pack 584.

+All direct-contact, adult leader volunteers (Den Leaders, Cubmaster, etc) will have their annual fee waived, and their BSA Dues will be covered by the Pack.
+The Pack will then send the required BSA Dues for you along with your registration.
+This fee covers the following:

+* BSA Dues, $33.00 - This annual fee is for every Scout and Adult leader.
+The adult leader's fee includes a subscription to Scouting magazine.
+This is pro-rated for new members based on time of registration.

+* Pack 584 Dues, $57.00 - This part of the dues go towards the cost of the many awards that will be presented to your scout throughout the year as.
+This also helps offset some of the costs of other Pack events throughout the year including the Pinewood Derby.
+The deadline for this is the October Pack meeting.

+We do not want to exclude anyone based on their ability to pay these fees.
+Please talk with the Cubmaster about our low income assistance program if this applies to your family.

+The Pack maintains its own bank account with records being kept by our Pack Treasurer.

+### Prorated Dues when joining Pack 584

+If you join Pack 584, you might be joining in the middle of a program year (very common if joining in Fall).
+We offer prorated dues so that you don't spend an entire year's dues for a partial program year.
+These prorated dues vary depending on when you join in the year:

+* September:  $130.
+This covers you until December of the following year.  (e.g. September 2018 covers you until December 2019.)
+* October: $120.
+Same as above.
+* November: $110.
+Same as above.
+* December: $100.
+Same as above.
+* January: $90.
+This is our normal rate and will cover you until December of the same year.  (e.g. January 2019 covers you until December 2019.)
+* February: $80.
+Same as above.
+* March: $70.
+Same as above.
+* April: $60.
+Same as above.
+* May: $56.
+Same as above.
+* June: $52.
+Same as above.
+* July: $48.
+Same as above.
+* August: $44.
+Same as above.

+When you join Pack 584, you'll get a free "Class B" T-Shirt!